Prybe/ai_camera_coach/api/processor/README.md

 - GOOGLE_BUCKET_GATEKEEPER_FILENAME=<name of your gatekeeper json file for storing credits>

 A google service account json file must be created in the google developer console with permission role of "vertex ai service".
-This file is placed like .env in the root folder and copied in docker build process to your image.
+This file is placed in the root folder for each api next to the dockerfile and copied in docker build process to your image.
 Authentication process happens during startup.

 ## Step 2: